DOFLinx/docs/docs/tutorials/20_FInding_KeyCodes.md

 5. On console A we will set DOFLinx to report the key codes of all keys pressed using "DOFLinxMsg TEST_INPUT=1"
 6. Now press each button in turn and record the keycode shown on console B
 7. Once all key codes have been discovered shutdown DOFLinx from console A using "DOFLinxMsg QUIT"
+8. Now edit the LINK_BUT_xx= lines in your DOFLinx.ini using your favourite editor, ie nano.
+9. While we can manually restart DOFLinx, its probably easier to restart your gaming machine and let everything start as normal.

 Console A Sample